IzzySmith/AI-coding-challenge/README.md

 ### Data

 Queried the Twitter API with the filters 'Egpyt' and 'Terrorism'.
-This was restricted to the last 7 days, as, with a free basic account, I query a longer time span.
+This was restricted to the last 7 days, as, with a free basic account, I cannot query a longer time span.

 The data was parsed to show